 Yet the time spent in the hospital with Jai helped the parents reshape their perspective.
 “There were other parents dealing with cancer and hoping their children live,” says Joe.
 “I ended my pity party right there.
 I moved on.
 I felt lucky after that.
 We were lucky to be able to leave the hospital with our son.”

-During that sobering time, one of Jai’s nurses explained that the family had many resources to choose from, but if their insurance could cover it, they’d want to seek care from ARJ.
+During that time, one of Jai’s nurses explained that the family had many resources to choose from, but if their insurance could cover it, they’d want to seek regular treatment from PromptCare.

 “It was like a hemophilia 101 session,” says Joe.
 “They were in our kitchen every morning, taking the pressure off, and just talking to us about what life is like with hemophilia.”